IgorBuchelnikov/ObservableComputations/README-RU.md

 			{
 				Console.WriteLine($"Exception stacktrace:\n{exception.StackTrace}");

-				IComputing computing = DebugInfo.ComputingsExecutingUserCode[Thread.CurrentThread];
+				IComputing computing = StaticInfo.ComputingsExecutingUserCode[Thread.CurrentThread.ManagedThreadId];
-				Console.WriteLine($"\nComputing which caused the exception has been instantiated by the following stacktrace :\n{computing.InstantiatingStackTrace}");
+				Console.WriteLine($"\nComputing which caused the exception has been instantiated by the following stacktrace :\n{computing.InstantiationStackTrace}");
 								Console.WriteLine($"\nSender of event now processing is :\n{computing.HandledEventSender.ToStringSafe()}");
 				Console.WriteLine($"\nArgs for the event that is currently being processed is :\n{computing.HandledEventArgs.ToStringAlt()}");
 			}